Mar 09, 2021

 Apache is one of the most popular web servers that allows you to run a secure website without too much of a headache.
 It’s the most frequent choice of solopreneurs and small businesses that want a presence on the web.

 You can install a WordPress website on an Apache web server without any customization.
-Besides, Apache excellently works with many other content management systems (Joomla, Drupal, etc.), web frameworks (Django, Laravel, etc.), and programming languages.
+Besides, Apache works seamlessly with many other content management systems (Joomla, Drupal, etc.), web frameworks (Django, Laravel, etc.), and programming languages.
 This makes it a solid pick for all types of web hosting platforms, such as VPS or shared hosting.